Aavache/my-vimrc/README.md

-# my_vimrc
+# My .vimrc
-This is my personal .vimrc
+This is my personal .vimrc, feel free to use it!.